 Unfortunately, he’s let down by Spectre‘s screenplay, which never really clicks.
 Writers John Logan, Neal Purvis and Robert Wade have crafted a story that lurches from a fairly languid first act into an exciting second act before powering through to a belated climax which falls flat on both a characterisation or thematic basis.

-On the plus side, many of the scenes along the way are highly entertaining, thanks largely to the sharp dialogue by Logan, Purvis, Wade (along with Jez Butterworth, on scripting duties only).
-But the whole thing feels like it could have been streamlined down, particularly once scenarios begin to repeat themselves (Bond’s been captured…again!) and not much actually seems to happen.
+On the plus side, many of the scenes along the way are highly entertaining, thanks largely to the sharp dialogue by Logan, Purvis, and Wade (along with Jez Butterworth, on scripting duties only).
+But the whole thing feels like it could have been streamlined down, particularly once scenarios begin to repeat themselves (Bond’s been captured… again!) and not much actually seems to happen.

 Spectre might not ever truly drag, but it still feels like editor Lee Smith could have been a bit more judicious with the scissors.
 Then again, you get the sense he did the best he could with the narrative available to him, and on close inspection, it’s a flimsy one at best.